kielabokkie/ipdata-php/README.md

 # Ipdata client library for PHP

-Get IP address information the using ipdata.co API.
+Get IP address information the using the [ipdata.co](https://ipdata.co) API.
+If you are using Laravel, check out [kielabokkie/laravel-ipdata](https://github.com/kielabokkie/laravel-ipdata).

 ## Installation